Electric-Coin-Company/zcash-light-client-ffi/CONTRIBUTING.md

 - Create a branch named `hotfix/X.Y.Z` starting from the tag `X.Y.Z-1`.
 - Create the hotfix commits.
 - Open a PR for that branch, targeting `main`.
   - CI will create a preview build in the branch `preview/hotfix/X.Y.Z`.
 - Review the changes, and test the preview build as appropriate.
-- Rebuild the production binaries locally from the tip of `hotfix/X.Y.Z`.
+- Rebuild the production binaries locally (using the production release building laptop with the correct Xcode version) from the tip of `hotfix/X.Y.Z`.
 Commit them and push the commit to `hotfix/X.Y.Z`.
 - Tag the tip of `hotfix/X.Y.Z` (the binary rebuild commit) as `X.Y.Z`.
 - **IF THERE ARE MERGE CONFLICTS, TAKE CARE WHEN RESOLVING THEM!!!**
   - The merge conflict will almost certainly be in the binary build; you